FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 {% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/add-application.png" alt="Add Application Screen" class="img-fluid" figure=false %}

 Give your application a name.
-We will call ours *pythonapp*.
+We will call ours "pythonapp".
 The name is just for us to recognize our app in the FusionAuth UI and is for display purposes only.
 An Application Id will be specified automatically on "Save".

 At this point, you can explore the many application settings FusionAuth has to offer as there are lots more options than the FusionAuth default application.
 We will not need to change or add anything else to the app at this time.
 When you're ready, hit "Save".

 {% include _image.liquid src="/assets/img/blogs/save-icon.png" alt="Save" class="img-fluid"
 figure=false %}

 Once the Application is saved, FusionAuth assigns an Application Id.
-In this example, our Application Id is *595795e0-6766-43b0-8508-aba15aa44e61*.
+In this example, our Application Id is `595795e0-6766-43b0-8508-aba15aa44e61`.

 {% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/applications.png" alt="Applications Screen" class="img-fluid" figure=false %}

 We are now ready to create an API Key!

-## Creating an API Key
+## Creating an API key

 Next let's set up an API Key.
 It's fast and only takes a moment.
 Navigate to "Settings" in the dashboard and then click on "API Keys".
 Then select the green plus sign at the top right area of the page to "Add" a new API Key.